lovelysystems/lovely.microblog/_sources/frontend_blogposts.txt

 models, we just have to assign the mapped results to `self.blogPosts` and reload the `TableView`.

-If you start the backend and the ios app, you should see the created blogposts.
+If you start the backend and the ios app, you will see the created blogposts.

     .. image:: images/ios_list_posts_1.png